Checking Your Own Blood Pressure

 Home blood pressure kits

 You may purchase blood pressure monitors at pharmacies, medical supply stores, and discount chain stores.
 An electronic digital monitor that is battery operated is often to use than the more traditional blood pressure cuff.
 Electronic monitors usually It’s important to check the accuracy of either type of monitor every so often.
-One way to make sure your monitor is accurate is to take it with you to your next doctor appointment.
-Take your blood pressure with your monitor and compare it with the reading the reading from your provider's monitor.
+One way to make sure your monitor is accurate is to take it with you to your next healthcare provider appointment.
+Take your blood pressure with your monitor and compare it with the reading from your provider's monitor.